fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``backend``
 ~~~~~~~~~~~

 - The celery backend to be used.
-If you use a simple redis-based setup,
+If you use a standard redis-based setup,
   ``'redis://127.0.0.1/1'`` woould be a sensible value.
 - **Environment variable:** ``PRETALX_CELERY_BACKEND``
 - **Default:** ``''``